-If the Employee must leave the job during the working day due to illness or nonwork related injury, he/she shall be paid wages for time actually worked.
+If the Employee must leave the job during the working day due to illness or non-work related injury, they shall be paid wages for time actually worked.

-If the Employee must leave the job during the working day to receive medical attention for an injury received on the job, he/she shall be paid wages and benefits for the full shift.
+If the Employee must leave the job during the working day to receive medical attention for an injury received on the job, they shall be paid wages and benefits for the full shift.